iwishjames/tick_tac_toe/README.md

 In atom you can check how it looks by using the preview.
-Control Shift M aka Packages/Markdown review
+Control Shift M aka Packages/Markdown review h1 PRo

 # Project 0: Tick Tac Toe

-This is a simple game
+This is a simple game with a twist! the ability to undo the other player's move!

 ## features